vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

 ## Abstract

 This thesis presents a comprehensive empirical study comparing the Muon optimizer (Momentum Orthogonalized by Newton-Schulz) against the widely-used Adam optimizer for training Mixture-of-Experts (MoE) transformer models.
 Through systematic hyperparameter optimization spanning 45+ experiments, optimal configurations for both optimizers are identified, and a fair performance comparison is provided.
+This systematic analysis reveals fundamental design principles for neural network optimizers, particularly regarding the interplay between learning rates, momentum, and second-order curvature information.

 Key findings demonstrate that Muon achieves 7% better validation loss (5.16 vs 5.55) compared to fully-optimized Adam at 500 training steps, with an even more pronounced 15% improvement (5.72 vs 6.73) at early training stages (200 steps).
 Critically, it is discovered that Muon exhibits substantially different optimization dynamics than Adam: it requires learning rates 70× higher (0.07 vs 0.001), tolerates a 30× wider range of learning rates, benefits from cosine learning rate schedules while Adam prefers constant rates, and requires warmup while Adam performs better without it.

 Through extensive ablation studies, Muon's optimal configuration is identified to use momentum of 0.9, weight decay of 0.2, and cosine learning rate decay with 5% warmup.
 For Adam, it is found that constant learning rates without warmup yield superior results for the experimental setup, contradicting common practices.
 Newton-Schulz iteration analysis reveals that 3 steps provide comparable quality to 5 steps while offering 40% computational savings.

 These results establish Muon as a superior optimizer for MoE transformer training, offering not only better final performance but also greater robustness to hyperparameter selection and faster early-stage convergence.
+Beyond empirical comparison, this work derives key design principles for optimizer development: the importance of gradient orthogonalization for robustness, the trade-off between second-order information and computational overhead, and the distinct scheduling requirements of different optimizer classes.
 This work provides practical guidelines for practitioners deploying micro-scale MoE models and contributes to the growing understanding of second-order optimization methods in deep learning.

 **Keywords:** Neural Network Optimization, Mixture-of-Experts, Transformer Models, Muon Optimizer, Adam Optimizer, Hyperparameter Tuning, Newton-Schulz Orthogonalization